iai-callgrind/iai-callgrind/docs/src/tools.md

 which would restore the default of `0` from valgrind.

-## Changing the default tool and the additional tools
+## Changing the default tool and/or additional tools on the command-line

-Any valgrind tool can be chosen as default tool for example to check for memory leaks in highly performant but unsafe or ffi functions on the fly with `--default-tool=memcheck`.
-If you want to run one or more tools in addition to the default tool, you can use `--tools=dhat,massif`.
+Any valgrind tool can be chosen as default tool for example to check for memory leaks in unsafe or ffi functions on the fly with `--default-tool=memcheck` (or by setting the environment variable `IAI_CALLGRIND_DEFAULT_TOOL=memcheck`.
+If you want to run one or more tools in addition to the default tool, you can use `--tools=dhat,massif` (or `IAI_CALLGRIND_TOOLS=dhat,massif`)